Flexible Data Manager Tool

 Updating a Single Submission

-When you select the Single Submission option, a Specify Submission panel displays.
+When you select the Update Single Submission option, the Specify Submission panel displays.
 Using the Submission ID field, enter the submission ID for your schema module.
 This is the schema module whose information you want to change.
+Click the View Submission link to display your submission in a new tab.

 -